18F/development-guide/project_setup/docker/README.md

 production-like); while it's possible to include all of that in a single image, it's generally better to use separate, focused images.
-Moreover, while Dockerfiles provide _hints_ around which ports should be exposed, which files should be shared with the host, etc. While we're running the app, we want to define _specific_ values.
+Moreover, while Dockerfiles provide _hints_ around which ports should be exposed, which files should be shared with the host, etc., the docker-compose file instantiates _specific_ values.
+This is needed when we run the app locally.

 [Docker-compose files](https://docs.docker.com/compose/compose-file/) solve
 both of these problems by allowing us to specify different services,